Permethrin

 • Symptoms usually appear within 1-12 hours after exposure:

-• Severe muscle twitching (fasciculations)
+• Severe Muscle twitching (fasciculations)

-• Ataxia, restlessness, hypersensitivity to stimuli
+• Ataxia, Restlessness, hypersensitivity to stimuli

-• Seizures, mydriasis, hypersalivation
+• Convulsions, mydriasis, hypersalivation

-• In severe cases: hyperthermia, coma, respiratory arrest
+• In severe cases: Hyperthermia, coma, Respiratory arrest

 Dogs: